RESEARCH STARTER

 Asian giant hornets build their nests underground, usually in an abandoned rodent burrow, which makes the nests difficult to find and destroy.
 More rarely, these hornets build a nest in a hollow tree trunk.
 A nest can house more than three hundred hornets.

 Like other wasps, giant hornets live in colonies with a distinct social structure.
 Each nest has one queen that is larger than the other hornets and lays all the eggs.
-Worker bees are females.
+Worker hornets are females.
 Drones, males that mate with the queen, lack a stinger.

 Overview